Langit Lupa

-Langit Lupa (International title/Translation: Heaven and Earth) is a 2016 Philippine family drama television series directed by Carlo Po Artillaga and Myla Ajero-Gaite, starring Xia Vigor and Yesha Camile in the title role.
-The series premiered on ABS-CBN's PrimeTanghali noontime block and worldwide on The Filipino Channel on November 28, 2016 to April 28, 2017, replacing Be My Lady and was replaced by Ikaw Lang ang Iibigin.
+Langit Lupa (International title/Translation: Heaven and Earth) is a Philippine television drama family series broadcast by ABS-CBN.
+Directed by Carlo Po Artillaga, Myla Ajero-Gaite and Ludwig Peralta, it stars Xia Vigor and Yesha Camile.
+It aired on the network's Prime Tanghali line up and worldwide on TFC from November 28, 2016, to April 28, 2017, replacing Be My Lady and was replaced by Ikaw Lang ang Iibigin.

 This series was streaming online on YouTube.

 Plot

 The story begins with Dey (Alessandra De Rossi) and Lala (Yam Concepcion), who promised each other that they will face all the obstacles in life and be bestfriends forever.
 They started being friends since they were young.
 They had a shoe business, got married, and later on became mothers.
-They both named their children "Princess".
+They both named their children "Princess."

-A big challenge will ruin their friendship when Ian (Patrick Garcia), Lala's husband, stole Lala and Dey's shares on the company to pay his loans.
+A big challenge will ruin their friendship when Ian (Patrick Garcia), Lala's husband, stole Lala and Dey's shares from the company to pay his loans.
 This becomes more challenging when Dey was hospitalized because of cardiac arrest, so Joey (Jason Abalos), Dey's husband, needs money for Dey's operation and has no choice but to ask Dey's shares from Lala.
-However, Lala can't provide anything since the money was stolen by Ian, which led to Dey's death.
+However, Lala can't provide anything since Ian stole the money, which led to Dey's death.
 This soon led to Joey's hatred towards Lala.

 Ian left the country to stay away from Lala after stealing the money.
-Meanwhile, Joey, together with Lolo Pogi (Boboy Garovillo), Jun-Jun (Jairus Aquino), and baby Esang (Yesha Camile), moved on and started a new life without Dey.
+Meanwhile, Joey, together with Lolo Pogi (Boboy Garrovillo), Jun-Jun (Jairus Aquino), and baby Esang (Yesha Camile), moved on and started a new life without Dey.

 Years after, Esang (Yesha Camile) and Princess (Xia Vigor) grew up; Esang, Dey and Joey's child, grew up with a loving and caring family even if they are not rich; Princess, Lala and Ian's child, grew up in a wealthy family that has no time for each other.

 Esang and Princess became schoolmates.
-They started as enemies but ended up as bestfriends when Esang took care of Princess' dog, Pencil, but Esang named it "Yoyo".
+They eventually have a blossoming friendship after some initial misunderstandings, such as when Esang took care of Princess' dog, Pencil, but Esang named it "Yoyo."